pts/ppfiletagger/README.txt

 The future plans of ppfiletagger, in 2021:

-* Make rmtimescan and rmtimequery work on modern Linux systems with Python 2.x and modern pyxattr and sqlite3 dependencies, including the enhanced query syntax (`NOT' vs `-') in FTS3.
+* Make rmtimescan and rmtimequery work on modern Linux systems with Python 2.x and modern pyxattr and sqlite3 dependencies.

 * Make the query language of rmtimequery and ppfiletagger_shell_functions.sh the same, adding the missing features to both.
 Also document the query